LPN Pros and Cons: A Practical Look

 1Completion time is dependent upon transfer credits accepted and the number of courses completed each term.

 2Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, [accessed December 2020] www.bls.gov/ooh/.
-Salary information represents national, averaged data for the occupations listed and includes workers at all levels of education and experience.
 Employment conditions in your area may vary.